All Episodes

 It's the RBC Cash Index.

-The RBC Cash Index, based on the results of the international polling firm Ipsos, who works with AP showed confidence rebounding in 93.7 in early September.
+The RBC Cash Index, based on the results of the international polling firm Ipsos, who works with AP, showed confidence rebounding to 93.7 in early September.

 They're all upset in Turkey, ladies and gentlemen.

-Uh what about what about all those hateful actions and comments from their community which go largely unanswered?
+What about all those hateful actions and comments from their community, which go largely unanswered?

 The Pope is not involved in international terrorism.